audrickruizer/audrickruizer-portfolio/README.md

 # 🌐 Welcome to My Digital Playground!

 Hey there!
-I'm **[Your Name]**, a fresh UNSW Computer Science grad based in Sydney 🌇 who's passionate about **software engineering**, **data analysis**, and occasionally losing sleep over a machine learning model that won't converge 🤖💻
+I'm **Audric**, a fresh UNSW Computer Science grad based in Sydney 🌇 who's passionate about **software engineering**, **data engineering**, and occasionally losing sleep over a machine learning model that won't converge 🤖💻

 This is my **portfolio website** — a curated corner of the internet where I show off my projects, skills, and creative chaos.
 Whether you're here to hire me, stalk my GitHub, or just accidentally clicked a link, welcome! 🎉